-A failure to achieve SAP due to violation of the academic standing, maximum attempted credit hour allowance, or rate of progress provisions will disqualify a student for financial aid.
+A failure to achieve SAP due to violation of the academic standing, maximum attempted credit hour allowance, or rate of progress provisions will disqualify a student for federal aid.
+Students will be notified via email once grades are posted and prior to the start of the next semester.
+34 CFR \$668.34(a)(9)(iii), 34 CFR \$668.34(b).